ScaleAGData/Grassland-RILAB/TransConvRegressor-Eurac/readme.md

 ## Training, Validation and Test
 python train.py
 - This will initiate the training process, including data preprocessing, model training, validation and test.
-- We used a CSV dataset containing Sentinel‑1 RTC features, soil moisture information, and altitudinal classes, which can be summarized as follows:
+- We used a CSV dataset containing Sentinel‑1 RTC features, soil moisture information, altitudinal classes and target S2 LAI for training and validation, which can be summarized as follows:
 <img width="521" height="104" alt="image" src="https://github.com/user-attachments/assets/655a9ef6-d7bf-4818-89a3-97af202483a4" />